kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/03-mistakes-and-editing-your-transfer/articles/03-i-sent-money-to-the-wrong-person/content.md

+# Mistakes and editing your transfer
-# I sent money to the wrong person
+## I sent money to the wrong person
 Everyone makes mistakes.
 And there are 2 ways to fix this one:

   * depending on where the money is, you can cancel the transfer yourself and start again